 I regularly write to raise concerns about the current government’s misuse of psychology in public policies and research.
 There has been a shift towards the formulation of targeted, prejudiced, class contingent policies which have the central aim of “changing behaviours” and enforcing “compliance” and conformity.
 This behaviourist approach has some profound implications for democracy.
-It constrains autonomy and curtails the basic liberties of targeted citizens, whilst excluding them from any political consideration of their human rights.
+It constrains autonomy and curtails the basic liberties of targeted citizens, it does not include safeguards or a space for citizens’ qualitative accounts and feedback, while also excluding them from any political consideration of their human rights.

 On the government website, a contract finder notice for the “Provision of Research Laboratory Facilities” for the Department for Work and Pensions says: